-- 66. (a) "Sweets cook" shall include any person manufacturing cakes or pastry for meals supplied by the employer.
+- 66. (a) "Sweets cook" shall include any person manufacturing cakes or pastry for meals supplied by the employer. (b) "Substantial meal" shall consist of food comprising soup, entree, or joint, vegetables and sweets, and on Fridays, a - (c) Full pay shall mean the rate prescribed in the Determination for the class of work performed without any deductions whatever.

-(b) "Substantial meal" shall consist of food comprising soup, entree, or joint, vegetables and sweets, and on Fridays, a choice of fish. - (c) Full pay shall mean the rate prescribed in the Determination for the class of work performed without any deductions whatever. - (d) Departmental store or emporium shall mean an establishment where more than one class of business is carried on and where under section 83 of the Factories and Shops Acts such establishment is required to close at the hours prescribed - (e) Linen maid or seamstress shall mean a female employee who makes and/or repairs linen, uniforms, or furnashings for use in connexion with a business covered by this Determination.

-(f) Fruit juice, flavour, or soda fountain hand shall mean a female employee who as required prepares fruit juices and/or - flavour - (g) Storeman or storewoman shall mean an employee continuously engaged in storing, checking, tallying, or handling stores.
+(d) Departmental store or emporium shall mean an establishment where more than one class of business is carried on, and the store of the Festivity of the Festivity - where under section 83 of the Factories and Shops Acts such establishment is required to close at the hours prescribed by such section. - (e) Linen maid or seamstress shall mean a female employee who makes and/or repairs linen, uniforms, or furnishings for use in connexion with a business covered by this Determination. - (f) Fruit juice, flavour, or soda fountain hand shall mean a female employee who as required prepares fruit juices and/or flavours. - (g) Storeman or storewoman shall mean an employee continuously engaged in storing, checking, tallying, or handling stores.

-TERMINATION OF EMPLOYMENT.
+TERMINATION OF EMPLOYMENT